wilhelmine-erber/phonebook/README.md

 # phonebook

-## Getting Started with project at 09.09.2021
+## Getting Started with project at 10.09.2021
-09.09. - 1h

-10.09. - 5h

 ### Overview
 + 1 simple graphical user interface
     - input field, search Name
     - autocomplete, not case-sensitive
     - use JSON-data
-+ 2 frontend with JavaScript, React, Material UI, responsive
++ 2 frontend with JavaScript, React, responsive
-+ 3 backend client-server architecture (Apollo-Server, GraphQL)
++ 3 backend with express.js